dmcg/dmcg.github.io/_posts/2020-11-22-inline-tiny-types.md

 It would be really nice to use inline classes to implement validated tiny types.
 Can we find a way to make this work?

-What we want to do is to either:

-1. Make sure that calling `CustomerId("")` throws an exception - we can't do this because we can't have an init block.
-2. Prevent callers from calling the `CustomerId(val value: String)` at all, instead making them go through some factory which can perform pre-validation.
+What we need to do is either make sure that calling `CustomerId("")` throws an exception, or prevent callers from calling the `CustomerId(val value: String)` at all, instead making them go through some factory which can perform pre-validation.

-There is a sneaky way to achieve the second, at least for pure Kotlin code - make the value another inline class.
+We can't throw an exception from the constructor because we can't have an init block, but there is a sneaky way to achieve the second, at least for pure Kotlin code - make the value another inline class.

 ```kotlin